20tab/uwsgi-local-dns-resolver/README.md

 </dict>
 </plist>
 ```
-Create the vassals ini in your home folder and then start the uWSGI emperor with the command:
+Put the vassals configuration files in your home folder and then start the uWSGI emperor with the command:
 ```bash
 $ sudo launchctl load /Library/LaunchDaemons/it.unbit.uwsgi.emperor.plist
 ```